fxsuzi1987/obsidian-desk-live/README.md

 tries them last-to-first, which is exactly the kind of thing you only find by actually running it against a real model instead of guessing.

-**On your API key:** treat `ANTHROPIC_API_KEY` and `OPENAI_API_KEY` like passwords — only ever put them in `.env.local` (already gitignored) or your host's environment variable settings, never in a file you commit.
+**On your API keys:** treat every key below like a password — only ever put them in `.env.local` (already gitignored) or your host's environment variable settings, never in a file you commit.
 If you pasted a key into a chat at any point while setting this up, it's worth rotating it (create a new one, delete the old one) in the provider's console once you're done testing, just as a habit.

 ## Getting it actually live (continuous, no laptop required)